-

 Our services include:

-• Selecting the right analytical method for your product
+• Selecting the analytical method best suited to your product

 • A detailed report with actionable results for labeling or audits

-• Regulatory support on request (label review, best before end, export)
+• Regulatory support available upon request (label review, best before dates, export)

-• Centralization of your analyses via an intuitive and secure digital platform
+• Centralizing your analyses via an intuitive and secure digital platform

-Need to measure malic acid in your products?
+Need to measure the malic acid content in your products?

-YesWeLab supports you in ensuring the compliance, quality, and safety of your agri-food, cosmetic, or nutraceutical products.
+YesWeLab helps you ensure the compliance, quality, and safety of your food, cosmetic, or nutraceutical products.

-Contact our scientific team today for a personalized quote or feasibility study.
+Contact our scientific team today for a personalized quote or a feasibility study.

 Other analyses we perform